BUCANL/SDC-LOSSLESS/_episodes/05-submit.md

    ![Batch Config Window]({{ page.root }}/fig/batchconfig.png)

 8. Change the `submit_options` field in each batch configuration file to `--account=[group_name]`, where [group_name] is the name of your allocation group on Graham.
 The rest of the parameters in batch configuration files are optimized for the Face13 tutorial dataset.

+    > ## Running Your Own Data- Optimizing Parameters
+    > Each script in the Lossless pipeline has parameters that relate to outlier detection criteria, montage information, and path specifications.
+Prior to running your own data through the Lossless pipeline, optiminal parameters should be determined.
+More information about the parameters in each script of the pipeline can be found on the [BIDS-Lossless-EEG wiki](https://github.com/BUCANL/BIDS-Lossless-EEG/wiki/Pipeline-Scripts).
+The [Lossless Pipeline Parameter Tutorial](https://bucanl.github.io/SDC-LOSSLESS-PARAMS/) can be used to learn about the outlier dectection criteria and how to determine appropriate parameter values for your dataset.
+    >
+    > {: .source}
+    {: .checklist}

 9. Once you are done editing the parameters, press enter or click off of the current field.
 Then you can click `|Save as|` and navigate back to the `derivatives/BIDS-Lossless-EEG/code/config/face13_sbatch` folder and save the configuration file with the same name as before.